-Winter in Nepal is cold, yet the cold temperature is blended by splendid daylight and clear blue skies.
+Winter in Nepal is cold, yet the cold temperature is blended with splendid daylight and clear blue skies.
 It tends to be a brilliant time for the more experienced traveler to climb the mountains.
 The Winter season in Nepal is additionally preferable to witness some spectacle views and capture amazing photographs

 suited for taking a photograph that captures Nepal's shocking natural magnificence.

 Winter in Nepal generally comes with a dry and excessive drop in the temperatures.
 Places located in higher altitudes share truly amazing and comfortable days however nights get excessively colder.
 The average amount of precipitation during these winter months is 15mm.
-One of the obvious reasons to choose the winter season to explore Nepal is that you will get a chance to visit places with less crowd.
+One of the obvious reasons to choose the winter season to explore Nepal is that you will get a chance to visit places with fewer crowds.

 Best months to visit Nepal in Winter:

 In Nepal, winter starts in December and lasts till February.

 As far as the climate, winter is considered the ideal opportunity to visit Chitwan National Park, an incredible destination for jungle walks and safari endeavors.
 The winter season is additionally a delightful opportunity to put in a couple of days exploring Bandipur.
 This beguiling town will grab your attention with its conventional wooden design, markets, and picturesque paths.